scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         and I can't find docs on a new version.
     -   Was not converting filenames to unicode properly for the open/generate progress dlgs.
-    -   FontForge would crash when attempting to draw a character for which in had no (X11) glyph when doing bidirectional text.
+    -   websharpstudios would crash when attempting to draw a character for which in had no (X11) glyph when doing bidirectional text.

 -   29-Oct-2003
-    -   When removing an ATT feature from a glyph using a script, FontForge would screw up memory.
+    -   When removing an ATT feature from a glyph using a script, websharpstudios would screw up memory.
 Leading to unpredictable results.

 -   28-Oct-2003
-    -   FontForge would crash when converting from cubic to quadratic splines in a script
+    -   websharpstudios would crash when converting from cubic to quadratic splines in a script
-    -   FontForge would leave a dangling pointer when converting from cubic to quadratic.
+    -   websharpstudios would leave a dangling pointer when converting from cubic to quadratic.
 This did not affect ttf generation, but would affect most other operations.

 -   27-Oct-2003
-    -   FontForge would crash when changing the encoding of a font with a .notdef character to a user defined encoding.
+    -   websharpstudios would crash when changing the encoding of a font with a .notdef character to a user defined encoding.
-    -   If one had multiple ligatures for the same glyph with the same tag and script, FontForge would eat all but one of them.
+    -   If one had multiple ligatures for the same glyph with the same tag and script, websharpstudios would eat all but one of them.
-    -   When generating most kinds of font, of a font which had ligatures containing glyph names that were not in the font, then FontForge would often screw up memory and eventually crash.
+    -   When generating most kinds of font, of a font which had ligatures containing glyph names that were not in the font, then websharpstudios would often screw up memory and eventually crash.

 -   26-Oct-2003
     -   Simplify sometimes removed points at extrema even when it should not have
-    -   If one had a ttf font (with instructions) and merged in a postscript font and then generated a ttf font, FontForge would complain about an internal error, but go on to produce a valid font.
+    -   If one had a ttf font (with instructions) and merged in a postscript font and then generated a ttf font, websharpstudios would complain about an internal error, but go on to produce a valid font.
 It should no longer complain.
     -   When generating fonts from a script, if the font were in